Disclaimer: I own nothing

 Staring at the wall, I scowl.

-I was right, it is a secret passageway... but unlike the others I have found, it doesn't have one action needed to open it, it has two from what I can tell.
+I was right, it is a secret passageway.
+However, unlike the others I have found, this one doesn't have one action needed to open it, from what I can tell it has two.

 I have barely slept this past week, but after... let's just say a bit of effort, I have done it.